cilium/cilium-service-mesh-beta/README.md

 ## Service Mesh feature status

-This is the readiness of Service Mesh capabilities in the Service Mesh feature branch.
+This is the readiness of Service Mesh capabilities in the Service Mesh feature branch, and built into the latest set of service mesh beta images.

 **Alpha** Very early release of features that have not been through extensive testing yet.
 No guarantee that future releases will be back compatible with CRDs or other configuration settings.
 We would love your feedback on Alpha features, but please don't be surprised if you encounter bugs.